Animal Kinhood Wild animals Endangered

 IV

-In the playground, Mansa doesn't shout or push.
-But when there's a conflict — who goes first, who's cheating, who said what — the other children come to ask her.
-She listens to both sides, thinks a moment and says something that usually settles the matter.
-She doesn't always please everyone, but no one disputes her verdict.
-The headteacher told her once: "You're like a judge."
-Mansa didn't know what to say.
-She touched her left ear (she does that when she doesn't know what to do) and went back to her place.
+At school, when there's a fight — who goes first, who cheated, who said what — the other kids come to ask her.
+Mansa listens to both sides, thinks it over for a moment, and says something that usually settles it.
+Nobody argues with her verdict.
+The headteacher once told her she was like a judge, and Mansa didn't know what to say back: she touched her left ear and went back to her seat.
+She's quiet with strangers and a torrent of words with her own people, and running the playground comes to her without her ever looking for it.

 Biography · Block 03 of 03 Craft